tonifrankola/docs-monitor/troubleshooting/miscellaneous.md

 ---
-Title: Miscellaneous
+title: Miscellaneous
-Author: Andrea Budisa
+author: Andrea Budisa
-Description: This article contains various miscellaneous questions and answers related to SysKit Monitor.
+description: This article contains various miscellaneous questions and answers related to SysKit Monitor.
-Date: 29/06/17
+date: 29/06/17
 ---
 ### Is it possible to remove a specific user from the reports?